 Use Cases

-Template-based Custom Resources
+Template-based Infrastructure Resources

 AWS Lambda

 AWS Lambda functions can be managed in different ways, depending on the user’s needs.
-One option allows users to create a Kubernetes custom resource for Lambda directly from the Marketplace.
+One option allows users to create a Custom Kubernetes Resource for Lambda directly from the Marketplace.
 The Lambda function is managed by an operator within the Kubernetes cluster, and users can write the Lambda code directly from the Console.

 A third approach is to manage AWS Lambda functions via CloudFormation.
 This method is ideal for users who prefer working with AWS-native tools and infrastructure-as-code patterns.